-Chemical precipitation for phosphorus removal is a reliable, time-tested, wastewater treatment method that has not drastically changed over the years.
-To achieve removal, various coagulant aids are added to wastewater where they react with soluble phosphates to form precipitates.
-The precipitates are removed using a solids separation process, most commonly settling (clarification).
-Chemical precipitation is typically accomplished using either lime or a metal salt such as aluminum sulfate (alum) or ferric chloride.
+Chemical precipitation for phosphorus removal is reliable wastewater treatment method that has not significantly changed over the years.
+To achieve removal, coagulant aids such as iron salts are added to wastewater where they react with soluble phosphates to form precipitates.
+The precipitates are removed using a solids separation process, most commonly clarification.
+Chemical precipitation is typically accomplished using either lime or a metal salt such as aluminum sulfate (alum) or as mentioned iron salts such as ferric chloride.
 The addition of polymers and other substances can further enhance floc formation and solids settling.
-Operators can use existing secondary clarifiers or retrofit primary clarifiers for their specific purposes.
+Plant operators can use existing secondary clarifiers or retrofit primary clarifiers for removal of sludge.